“Wide variety of topics changed how I viewed not only research but learning and culture in general […]”

 Remote: the Research Skills Academy is remote, and people can participate from anywhere in the world.
 You can work from home, but we will let you know if other people from your city are participating, and we can contact your public library to help set up space for you to work with your local cohort.

-Examples of research problems
+Examples of research questions

 Students will work on projects that involve looking at a question from many different angles.
 Different problems come with different angles of interest, but they almost always have several.